total-typescript/total-typescript-book/book-content/book.md

 const status: "error" | "success";
 ```

-Note that this intelligent behavior is specific to discriminated tuples, and won't work with discriminated objects.
+Note that this intelligent behavior is specific to discriminated tuples, and won't work with discriminated objects - as we saw in our previous exercise.

-##### Error Handling with Discriminated Unions

-If you were to change the function to try to return a value that doesn't match the defined tuple structure, TypeScript would raise an error.
-For example, an empty object or an array where a string is expected would not be assignable.
-The type system checks that the pair of values in the tuple align with either the `["error", string]` or `["success", User[]]` format defined by the `ApiResponse` discriminated union.

 #### Solution 4: Handling Defaults with a Discriminated Union